rafaeleufrasio/lightning/README.txt

 subdirectory of the Lightning package.

-To run the example, enter the following into the IDL command line after changing the current directory to the installation directory (cd /PATH_TO_LIGHTNING_DIRECTORY/):
+To run the example, enter the following into the IDL command line after changing the current directory to the installation directory (cd /PATH_TO_LIGHTNING_DIRECTORY/lightning/):

-    @ ./lightning/Example/lightning_example.pro
+    @ ./Example/lightning_example.pro

-This example results in two output files.
-One that contains the fitting results to the SED of J123548.94+621144.7 using the Calzetti et al. (2000) attenuation curve, and the other that contains the results using the Tuffs et al. (2004) inclination-dependent attenuation curves.
-Fits files for the parameters of interest have been computed.
-The corresponding fits files (MCMC_lightning_calz.fits and MCMC_lightning_tuffs.fits, respectively) contain the final 5,000 iterations of the MCMC chain for various parameters of interest, such as the SFH, stellar mass, and AV; and the attenuation and dust emission parameters.
+This example results in an output file, which contains the fitting results to the SED of J123548.94+621144.7 using the Calzetti et al. (2000) attenuation curve.
+A fits file for the parameters of interest have been computed.
+The fits file (MCMC_lightning_calz.fits) contain the final 5,000 iterations of the MCMC chain for various parameters of interest, such as the SFH, stellar mass, and AV; and the attenuation and dust emission parameters.